Quantum Extremal Modular Curvature: Modular Transport with Islands: Modular Transport in JT Gravity

 We are now interested in studying the behavior of the modular Hamiltonian in the presence of an island.
 As before, we couple the AdS$_2$ bulk to a non-gravitating bath region, see Figure \ref{fig:AdS2setup}.
-When we consider an interval in the bath in the presence of an island, the boundary modular Hamiltonian is given by an expression similar to the island formula for the fine-grained entropy \cite{Chen:2019iro}: \beq H_{\rm bdy} = \frac{\hat A(\partial I)}{4G_2} + H_{\rm bulk}(A\cup I) ~. \eeq A remarkable property of this formula is that the left-hand side is the exact fine-grained modular Hamiltonian associated to the quantum state of the boundary theory, but the right-hand side is an expression evaluated in the semi-classical gravity theory.
+When we consider an interval in the bath in the presence of an island, the boundary modular Hamiltonian is given by an expression similar to the island formula for the fine-grained entropy \cite{Chen:2019iro}: \beq H_{\rm bdy} = \frac{\hat A(\partial I)}{4G_2} + H_{\rm bulk}(A\cup I) ~. \eeq A remarkable property this island generalization of the JLMS formula is that the left-hand side is proposed to be the exact fine-grained modular Hamiltonian associated to the quantum state of the boundary theory, but the right-hand side is an expression evaluated in the semi-classical gravity theory.
 Apparently, semi-classical gravity has access to some fine-grained information of the full theory.
 Accordingly, we can evaluate the modular Hamiltonian, just by knowing its form in the semi-classical theory.

 Evaluated on a trivial island ($I=\varnothing$), \eqref{eq:IslandModHam} reduces to the matter modular Hamiltonian in the non-gravitational bath.
 In the presence of a non-trivial island, we instead have to understand the modular Hamiltonian of two disjoint intervals.
 In general, this two-interval modular Hamiltonian is a complicated non-local expression whose closed form is only known in special cases.
 In Sec. \ref{sec:IslandCurvature} we therefore consider a matter sector which consists of free massless fermions, for which the modular Hamiltonian has been derived in \cite{Casini:2009vk}.
 Before doing so, we first consider a single interval in the bulk and explicitly show how (bulk) modular transport probes the Riemann curvature.